-☑ Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-☑ Determine staff wages and benefits subject to state limits

-- ⊠ Schedule staff

-- Orient and instruct staff in duties

-- Supervise staff

-- Evaluate staff performance

-- \times Verify time worked by staff and approve time sheets

-- Discharge staff (common law employer)

-- Discharge staff from providing services (co-employer)

-- □ Other

-- b.
-Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
-Participant Decision Making Authority.
-When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more: - Reallocate funds among services included in the budget - ☑ Determine the amount paid for services within the state's established limits - Substitute service providers - Schedule the provision of services - Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 - Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 - ☑ Identify service providers and refer for provider enrollment - X Authorize payment for waiver goods and services - Review and approve provider invoices for services rendered - □ Other ii.
+X Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff wages and benefits subject to state limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer) Discharge staff from providing services (co-employer) Other Specify: Appendix E: 1 Participant Direction of Services E-2: Opportunities for Participant-Direction (2 of 6) b.
+Participant t - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E 1-b: ticipant Decision Making Authority.
+When the participant has budget authority, indicate the decision-making auth ority that the participant may exercise over the budget.
+Select one or more: X Reallocate funds among services included in the budget × Determine the amount paid for services within the state's established limits Substitute service providers $\times$ Schedule the provision of services X Specify additional service provider qualifications consistent with the qualifications specified in Appendix $C-1/C-3$ X Specify how services are provided, consistent with the service specifications contained in Appendix C- $1/C-3$ Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services × Review and approve provider invoices for services rendered Other Specify:

+b.
+Participant - Budget Authority

+ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.

 Each beneficiary in this waiver has an individual budget guideline.
 The budgeting methodology is described in Appendix C-4.
 The budget guideline amounts in the individualized budgeting categories are guidelines.
 Individuals may request budget modifications based on new or one time needs as described in the individual budgeting methodology.
 In addition the employer or managing employer may set aside up to \$2,000 per year to purchase individual goods and services.
 Individual budget modifications require the prior approval of the PIHP.
 Information about the individual and family directed budget is provided in the employer handbook and in additional handouts provided during individual and family directed supports training.

 The participant-directed budget is known as the individual and family directed supports budget and is a component of the individual budget.
 It consists of the total dollar amount of individual and family directed services, at the individual and family directed supports rate.